Hit enter to search or ESC to close

 Wilder Research, a division of the Amherst H. Wilder Foundation, is a nationally respected nonprofit research and evaluation group.
 For more than 100 years, Wilder Research has gathered and interpreted facts and trends to help families and communities thrive, get at the core of community concerns, and uncover issues that are overlooked or poorly understood.

-Help us be brighter.
+Help us be brighter

-We are continuously updating and improving our metrics with new research, data, and insights, and we welcome your help.
+We are continually updating and improving our metrics with new research, data, and insights, and we welcome your help.
 One of the reasons we post our metrics online is to encourage feedback – and pushback – from the many brilliant people in the Twin Cities and around the world.

 Share your feedback and tell us of relevant research and useful data you think we should know about.
 If you see a way to improve one of our metrics, we want to hear about it.